Throne speech signals new approach on child care

 In a report earlier this month, Scotiabank economists Jean-Francois Perrault and Rebekah Young suggested creating nationally what Quebec has provincially would cost $11.5 billion a year.
 Their analysis also suggested federal coffers could reap billions in new tax revenue as women in particular would get into the workforce in greater numbers, offsetting some of the overall cost.

+“That is not something you can do from one budget to the next," Sarosi said.
+"You need a plan about how you’re going to build up that level of resources … over the next decade.”

+She said the federal government could follow the same structure for health care, where Ottawa transfers billions annually to help cover provincial costs, with specific strings attached.

-Funding through provincial transfers needs to grow over time and be tied to building a system that emphasizes public funding and managing the supply of child care, said Morna Ballantyne, executive director of Child Care Now, a national advocacy group.
+Funding through federal transfers needs be tied to building a system that emphasizes public funding and managing the supply of child care, said Morna Ballantyne, executive director of Child Care Now, a national advocacy group.

 "Most provinces have chosen to tackle the high cost of child care by providing subsidies," she said.